Slow Cooker Vegetarian Chili

 How many chili recipes is too many?
 The answer is: that’s a trick question, because you can never have enough!
 This one today is a special treat because it is a Slow Cooker Vegetarian Chili with Sweet Potatoes.
 It also has two different kinds of beans and corn added in!
 You can top it off with your favorite toppings to customize your bowl.

 It’s been a while since I shared a chili recipe with you all.
 It was a whole year ago that I shared my Slow Cooker White Chicken Chili here.
 And much longer ago the Picadillo Style Turkey Chili with Quinoa.
-Then there is the Slow Cooker Paleo Beef Chili with Sweet Potatoes (without beans) and one of my all time favorites Turkey Chili with Pintos.
+Then there is one of my all time favorites Turkey Chili with Pintos.
 Oh, my gosh I almost forgot the Smoky and Sweet Turkey Chili with Maple Syrup!
 How is that possible, since it is the one I have made more than any others?!
 And I would be remiss if I didn’t mention these Sweet Potato Chili Tortilla Bowls as well.

 So, in case you are wondering, you definitely can’t have enough chili recipes.
 In fact last month when I was planning out which vegetarian recipes I would be sharing this month, I was kind of shocked to realize I had never shared a vegetarian chili here on Healthy Seasonal Recipes.
 How is that possible, since veggie chili is a total classic?!!